-When Barack Obama ran for President in 2007/08, the Far Left in America got behind then Sen. Obama, because they saw him as a Democratic Socialist.
-They thought he would try to make America more like Europe, with a broader Welfare State and broaden Democratic Socialism in America.
+When Barack Obama ran for President in 2007/08, the Far-Left in America got behind then Senator Obama, because they saw him as a Democratic Socialist.
+They thought he would try to make America more like Europe, with a broader welfare state and broaden democratic socialism in America.
 Expand Medicare and Social Security, send everybody who wants to go to college.
-Increase taxes on High Earners not to pay down the Federal Budget Deficit and Debt, but to bring their vision of what America should but which it isn't.
-More like Europe and turn America into a Socialist Democracy instead of Liberal Democracy.
-Which we've always have been since we broke away from the United Kingdom over 230 years ago.
+Increase taxes on high-earners not to pay down the Federal budget deficit and Debt, but to bring their vision of what America should but which it isn't.
+More like Europe and turn America into a social democracy instead of a liberal democracy.
 As well as gutting the Defense Department to the point where we look more like Europe.

-I wouldn't want to see Rep. Kucinich and Sen. Sanders run for President in the Democratic Party.
-And go up against President Obama, as a democrat that would be devastating.
-And probably cost democrats the Presidential Election as well as Congress in 2012.
-But the head of a ticket of their own Progressive Party made up of Democratic Socialists.
-Perhaps a new Socialist Libertarian Party, or broaden a current Socialist Party.
+I wouldn't want to see Representative Kucinich and Senator Sanders run for President in the Democratic Party and go up against President Obama, as a Democrat.
+That would be devastating and probably cost Democrats the presidential election as well as Congress in 2012.
+But head of a their own social-democratic party like the Democratic Socialists.
+Perhaps a new socialist-libertarian party, or broaden a current Socialist Party.
 Whether its the current Democratic Socialist Party or the Green Party or whoever.
-Then these socialists in America would have their own Political Party that they could turn to and their own voice in American Politics.
+Then these Socialists in America would have their own political party that they could turn to and their own voice in American politics.
 Instead of just being a fringe, a vocal fringe but a fringe in the Democratic Party.